 Northamptonshire is one of the most popular historic counties in England – it’s been the filming location for many famous TV series, and it’s also got strong links to the world of motor racing.
 But what else does Northamptonshire have to bring to the world?

-Do you have any interesting or fun facts about Northamptonshire that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Northamptonshire?
+Share them in the comments below!